Skip to main content

 When you begin to monitor your health and well-being through a wellness application, you are initiating a dialogue with your own biology.
 The data points you generate, from sleep cycles to heart rate variability, are reflections of your internal state.

 Your decision to use such a tool is a proactive step toward understanding the intricate systems that govern your vitality.
-The of that application is the foundation of trust in this personal journey.
+The privacy policy of that application is the foundation of trust in this personal journey.
 It is the agreement that governs how this sensitive information, a digital extension of your physical self, is handled.
 Understanding its contents is a critical component of advocating for your own health and data sovereignty.

 The core of a privacy policy review is to determine the lifecycle of your data.
 This involves understanding what information is collected, why it is collected, how it is protected, and who has access to it.
 The data you provide is not merely a set of numbers; it is a detailed account of your physiological and behavioral patterns.